 Often, women are told by various fasting ‘gurus’ that the only thing that matters is their fasting window, so they can eat whatever they want during the feeding window.
 Not only does it defeat the purpose of fasting, but it also can lead to malnutrition and causes serious health issues.— Miriam Gubovicova, female health specialist and certified nutritional consultant

 Ronan Diego, head of Health and Fitness at Mindvalley and trainer of Mindvalley’s Beyond Fasting Quest, adds, “When you consume little calories during your eating window, it can disrupt your hormonal and reproductive systems.
 So when you fast, fast.
 When you eat, you should eat to satiation.”

 Danger 3: Fasting-mimicking diets

-Intermittent fasting is a booming trend, so there are fasting mimicking diets that sell products claiming to make your fasting easier.
+Intermittent fasting is a booming trend, so there are fasting-mimicking diets selling products claiming to make fasting easier.
 These supplements can lead to malnutrition, so you should avoid such promising shortcuts.